Ontario Pedestrian Accident Lawyers

 Foster Injury Law is able to represent individuals across Ontario who have been seriously injured as pedestrians.
 We focus on complex injury cases involving long-term impairment, significant medical treatment, and ongoing care needs.

-If you have been injured, you can contact our firm for a free consultation to better understand your legal options.
+If you have been injured, you can contact our firm's Ontario personal injury lawyers for a free consultation to better understand your legal options.

 What Is a Pedestrian Accident Claim?

-A pedestrian accident claim is a case where someone on foot is struck by a motor vehicle, cyclist, or other roadway user.
+Pedestrian accident claims are cases where someone on foot is struck by a motor vehicle, cyclist, or other roadway user.
 These incidents commonly occur in:

 Crosswalks and controlled intersections